NextronSystems/thor-manual/debugging/failed-scans.rst

 Probable causes:

 1. Other processes consume a lot of memory
-2. THOR's scanning of certain elements requires a lot of memory
+2. THOR needs a lot of memory to scan certain elements
 3. You've set ulimit values that are too restrictive
 4. You are using the wrong THOR version for your architecture
-5. You've activated a feature that consumes a lot of memory (e.g. ``--mft-analysis`` or ``--deep``)
+5. You enabled a feature that consumes a lot of memory (for example ``--mft-analysis`` or ``--deep``)

-Whenever THOR recognizes a low amount of free memory, it checks the top three memory consumers on the system and includes them in the log message, before exiting the scan.
+If THOR detects that free memory is running low, it checks the top three memory-consuming processes on the system and includes them in the log message before exiting the scan.

-You could try running THOR in Soft Mode (``--soft``), which will deactivate modules and features that require a lot of memory.
+You can try running THOR in Soft Mode (``--soft``), which disables modules and features that require a lot of memory.

-Using the 32bit binary of THOR named ``thor.exe`` on a 64bit system can lead to interrupted scans with the above error message.
-The 32bit binary is not able to address as much memory as the 64bit version.
-Always make sure to use the correct THOR version for the respective architecture.
+Using the 32-bit THOR binary ``thor.exe`` on a 64-bit system can cause scans to abort with the error message shown above.
+The 32-bit binary cannot address as much memory as the 64-bit version.
+Always make sure to use the correct THOR binary for the respective architecture.

-Several ``ulimits`` might cause THOR to terminate if they are too restrictive, including:
+Several ``ulimits`` can cause THOR to terminate if they are too restrictive, including:

 * locked-in-memory size
 * address space
 * number of open file descriptors
 * maximum data size

-If you are certain your machine has sufficient RAM, check your ulimits with ``ulimit -a`` and try to rerun the scan with increased limits, if necessary.
+If you are certain that the machine has sufficient RAM, check the current limits with ``ulimit -a`` and rerun the scan with increased limits if necessary.

-The `man page <https://www.man7.org/linux/man-pages/man5/limits.conf.5.html>`_ for the ulimits configuration size gives a full overview over the limits and how to persistently modify them.
+The `limits.conf man page <https://www.man7.org/linux/man-pages/man5/limits.conf.5.html>`_
+provides a full overview of these limits and explains how to modify them persistently.